Millard Fillmore: Foreign relations

-Fillmore oversaw two highly-competent Secretaries of State, Daniel Webster, and after the New Englander's 1852 death, Edward Everett.
-Fillmore looked over their shoulders and made all major decisions.
+Fillmore oversaw two highly competent Secretaries of State: Daniel Webster, and after Webster's 1852 death, Edward Everett.
+Fillmore made all major decisions.
 He was particularly active in Asia and the Pacific, especially with regard to Japan, which then still prohibited nearly all foreign contact.
-American merchants and shipowners wanted Japan "opened up" for trade, which would allow commerce and permit American ships to call there for food and water and in emergencies without them being punished.
-They were concerned that American sailors cast away on the Japanese coast were imprisoned as criminals.
-Fillmore and Webster dispatched Commodore Matthew C. Perry on the Perry Expedition to open Japan to relations with the outside world.
+American merchants and shipowners wanted Japan "opened up", which would allow commerce and permit American ships to call there for provisions and in emergencies without being punished.
+They were concerned that American sailors cast away on the Japanese coast were imprisoned.
+Fillmore and Webster dispatched Commodore Matthew C. Perry on the Perry Expedition to open Japan to the outside world.
 Perry and his ships reached Japan in July 1853, four months after the end of Fillmore's term.

 Fillmore was a staunch opponent of European influence in Hawaii.
 France, under Emperor Napoleon III, sought to annex Hawaii but backed down after Fillmore issued a strongly-worded message warning that "the United States would not stand for any such action."

 Taylor had pressed Portugal for payment of American claims dating as far back as the War of 1812 and had refused offers of arbitration, but Fillmore gained a favorable settlement.